ravicm/hello/cheflab.md

 On server website, click on policy the uploaded cookbook is visible <br>
 <img src="images/cb01.JPG" > <br>

-**Next step is run the uploaded recipe of the cookbook on node, with below command** <br>
+**Next step is run the uploaded recipe of the cookbook on the node, with the below command** <br>
-This step is important as the recipe will be updated to chef-client, which is the end-user of the configuration.
+This step is important as the recipe will be updated to the chef-client, which is the end-user of the configuration.
-**Make sure the right cookbook/recipe uploaded to the correct node** This way, the Clients can be divided in categories like Web, DB nodes etc.
+**Make sure the right cookbook/recipe uploaded to the correct node** This way, Clients can be divided into categories like Web, DB nodes, etc.

 ```
 # knife node run_list set <chef-node> "recipe[cookbook-name::recipe-name]"